lerms/math485-mathematical-finance/p1/README.md

 Anaconda installs Python 3, Jupyter Notebook, and lots of other useful open source Data Science packages.

-<h3>Running Jupyter Notebook</h3>
+<h3>Running Jupyter Notebooks</h3>

-If you have Jupyter installed you can look at the notebook example with:
+If you have Jupyter installed you can look at the notebooks with:

 `jupyter notebook`

-then open binomial.ipynb
+then open binomial.ipynb or model_calibration.ipynb

 or just look at the output on github